tiian/tiian.github.io/lixa/XTA.md

 Application developed with different programming languages can participate in the same global XA transacation.
-Currently available languages are: C, C++ and Python.
+Currently available languages are: C, C++, Java and Python.

 ### XA Resource Managers